-Your payments will stop when your child reaches a certain age and study level.
-If your child is 16 to 19 years of age, your payments will stop:
+Your FTB payment will stop when your child reaches a certain age and study level.

 Adjusted taxable income

-Your adjusted taxable income will be used to assess your eligibility for some payments, supplements, support and benefits.
+We will use your adjusted taxable income to assess your eligibility for some payments, supplements, support and benefits.

 Healthy Start for School